 Each year, the Journal welcomes a team of Associate Editors (AEs) who work with the Executive Articles Editor to edit articles for grammar and comprehension.
 The AEs are also tasked with ensuring articles are properly cited to the Bluebook and assertations are adequately supported.
 This provides 1Ls with a unique opportunity to become familiar with Bluebook-style citations in their first year.
 As an Associate Editor, students have the opportunity to review and discuss academic discourse in environmental law, learn to think critically about these topics, and strengthen their own legal and writing skills.

 Associate Research Editors (AREs) work with the Executive Research Editor to write, edit, and publish the JEEL Blog.
 AREs contribute to the blog through short articles analyzing a legal development, a Q&A with an environmental law professor or practitioners about a pressing legal controversy, or any other topic the Research Team wishes to consider.
 The JEEL Blog also accepts submissions from students, practitioners, scholars, and the general public, which are edited for comprehension and grammar by the AREs.

-To apply for either position, please submit a resume and a personal statement explaining your interest in joining the Journal and the position you are applying for.
-Completed applications can be sent to firstname.lastname@example.org.
-Please note that we generally accept applications for Associate Editors from 1L students and for Associate Research Editors from all class levels.
-However, we welcome applications from all students for any position.
+To apply for either position, please submit a resume, writing sample, and a personal statement explaining your interest in joining the Journal and the position you are applying for.
+Completed applications can be sent to email@example.com.
+Please note that we generally accept applications from all class levels, including 1L students.